Honkai

-Honkai is a video game franchise developed by miHoYo, published by miHoYo in mainland China and worldwide by Cognosphere (trading as HoYoverse).
+Honkai (/ˈhɔːnˌkai/, 崩坏 (Bēnghuài, Collapse, Deteriorate)) is a video game series and media franchise developed by miHoYo, published by miHoYo in mainland China and worldwide by Cognosphere (trading as HoYoverse).
 Initially led by Cai Haoyu, David Jiang took over as the series producer as of present.

 The series originates with FlyMe2theMoon, a paid mobile game for iOS released in 2011, which was developed by the five-person "miHoYo studio" startup team.
 (Note: The "miHoYo studio" startup team consisted of Cai Haoyu, Liu Wei, Luo Yuhao, Jin Zhicheng, and Zhang Qinghua.
 Jin Zhicheng left "miHoYo studio" afterward, before the founding of miHoYo as a company.)
 The first installment of the Honkai series was Zombiegal Kawaii released in 2012.
 The series has seen several more games since, with the most recent main entry being 2023's Honkai: Star Rail.

-The Honkai series is set in a universe called the “Imaginary Tree” and follows the adventures of characters such as Kiana, Mei, and Bronya.
+The Honkai series is set in a universe called the "Imaginary Tree" and follows the adventures of characters such as Kiana, Mei, and Bronya.
 While the series features recurring characters such as Kiana, each installment has different backgrounds and character settings and can be considered as stories that take place in different worlds in the same universe without absolute connectivity.
 The series primarily revolves around the theme of "rebellion against the end and saving the world" and features "Honkai" disasters as the core setting.